How Can I Help You?

 Some of the individual concerns I work with are:

 Religious Trauma and Church Hurt

 Are you interested in developing a deeper connection to yourself?
 You may be interested in working from a psychodynamic approach.
 In psychoanalysis, we meet 4-5 times per week to deepen the therapeutic relationship and space for insight.
 I am currently in training as a psychoanalytic candidate at the Washington Baltimore Center for Psychoanalysis.

 In addition to the concerns already listed, some of the difficulties psychoanalysis can help with are:

 struggling in relationships

-identifying and healing core causes of distress
+identifying and healing core causes of distress, anxiety, and trauma

 As a supervisor, my focus is primarily on self-of-therapist and the development of a clinical ear and authentic voice.
 I am the best fit for supervisees interested in doing deep or psychodynamic systemic therapeutic work.
 I also supervise and consult on building competence in working with queer/LGBTQIA+ patients, kink and BDSM, polyamory and non-monogamy, fat folks, and patients with religious trauma.
 I also particularly enjoy supervising and working with therapists who belong to one or more of these communities seeking to develop a deeper understanding of your own identity and its relationship to your work and how it might show up in self-of-therapist and countertransference.